Here you can find abbreviations, explanations and translations of technical terms from the estos world.

 The integration of the world of telecommunication (TC) with information technology (IT) can take place on different levels: integration of data services, integration on the application layer and in the user interfaces.
 The CTI viewpoint differentiates generally between two architectures, but mixed versions are also possible: 1st party CTI for the single-user workplace and 3rd party CTI for networked workplaces.

 estos Business Partners have achieved the first level of certification within the framework of the partner program.
-With the successful completion of a 1-day workshop, including examination by the instructor of estos or an authorized distribution partner (estos Competence Center), the respective employee of the company obtains the distinction of being an estos Business Partner (personal certification).
+With the successful completion of a 1-day workshop, including examination by an estos instructor or an authorized distribution partner (estos Competence Center), the respective employee of the company obtains the distinction of being an estos Business Partner (personal certification).
 The associated company is authorized to place the estos Business Partner logo on its website.

-estos Competence Centers are distribution partners in Germany, Austria and Switzerland who are specially distinguished by estos.
-They have the Expert Partner status and are distinguished by the fact that they regularly offer independent estos Business Partner workshops for their specialist dealers at their sites.
+estos Competence Centers are distribution partners in Germany, Austria and Switzerland that have been specially awarded by estos.
+They have the Expert Partner status and are characterized by the fact that they regularly offer independent estos Business Partner workshops for their specialist dealers at their own locations.
 They always use the latest ProCall Enterprise, as well as ProCall Mobile and MetaDirectory versions and are contact partners for First Level requests from specialist dealers.
 They provide expert advice on all estos products, including all collaboration functions as well as the federation technology, to improve communication with resellers.

 estos Expert Partners have reached the second level of certification within the framework of the partner program.
-With the successful completion of the 2½ day training and passed certification test, the company employee obtains the distinction of being an estos Expert Partner (personal certification).
+With the successful completion of the 2½ day training and having passed a certification test, the company employee obtains the distinction of being an estos Expert Partner (personal certification).
 The associated company is authorized to place the estos Expert Partner logo on its website.
 Expert Partners have experience in the marketing and provision of estos solutions and can individually solve problems and adapt to the specific requirements of customers.